devlikeapro/n8n-openapi-node/README.md

 }
 ```

-Alternatively, you can use `DefaultResourceParser` and override only the methods you need:
+Alternatively, you can use `DefaultResourceParser` and override only the methods you need.
+The default implementation you can find in [src/ResourceParser.ts](src/ResourceParser.ts)

 ```typescript
 import {OpenAPIV3} from 'openapi-types';